Where the Past Belongs

 Madeline nodded.
 His reasoning made complete sense when he put it that way.

 Reaching for the remote, he continued watching his tv series, and Madeline went back to playing her game.
 It wasn’t much longer until the pizza arrived along with a bottle of wine.
-Her eyes followed the motion of Levi’s hips into the kitchen while he divided up the margherita pizza and retrieved a glass for the wine.
+Her eyes followed the motion of Levi’s hips into the kitchen while he divided up the Margherita pizza and retrieved a glass for the wine.
 Taking their plates and her wine to the coffee table, Levi sat and began translating the series he was watching for Madeline, adding some witty lines that couldn’t possibly have been in the show, to see if Madeline caught on.

-The rest of the evening comfortably unfolded, and Madeline found she was actually getting drawn into the odd series Levi was watching.
-Being in the company of an attractive and flirtatious man certainly wasn’t normal for her, but it was definitely something should could get used to.
+The rest of the evening comfortably unfolded, and Madeline found she was getting drawn into the odd series Levi was watching.
+Being in the company of an attractive and flirtatious man certainly wasn’t normal for her, but it was definitely something should she could get used to.
 The more wine she drank, the more she found herself giggling at just about every word he spoke.
 She was tipsy and knew it, but couldn’t stop smiling at his roguish grin.

 “Well,” he said, as an episode came to an end, “Time to get some sleep.
-Tomorrow I’m going to start teaching you about everything that you’re likely to come across, and hopefully some things you never will.”
+Tomorrow I’m going to start teaching you about everything that you’re likely to come across, and hopefully, some things you never will.”

 Levi smiled, absorbing some of the desire the wine warmed up in Madeline.
 It replenished the energy he used throughout the day, causing him to be just as wide awake as when he’d gotten out of bed this morning.
 Having her around was going to be incredibly convenient.
 Feeling the need to be a gentleman, or maybe it was his renewed energy, Levi gathered up the plates and glasses from the table and brought them into the kitchen to rinse them off and set them in the washer.
-In the room behind him, he could heard Madeline stretch, gather her game, and head off into her room.
+In the room behind him, he could hear Madeline stretch, gather her game, and head off into her room.